-- it faces certain risks (such as fire, floods or fraud) - the risks it faces can't be avoided or minimised by putting risk management procedures in place, and - · the LALC can't afford to pay the amount of money that would be involved if the risk eventuated
+- it faces certain risks (such as fire, floods or fraud) - · the risks it faces can't be avoided or minimised by putting risk management procedures in place, and - the LALC can't afford to pay the amount of money that would be involved if the risk eventuated (or, even if it can afford to pay, it would prefer to buy insurance to transfer the risk to an insurer)

 To determine what risks your LALC faces (and what can be done to manage these risks), conduct regular and ongoing risk assessments in relation to the LALC's activities and the roles of its workers.
+An insurance broker should be able to help with this.